centreon/centreon-documentation/versioned_docs/version-23.10/api/clapi.md

 #### Delservicegroup

-To remove a servicegroup from a service, use the **DELSERVICEGROUP** command:
+To remove a service group from a service, use the **DELSERVICEGROUP** command:

 ``` shell
 centreon -u admin -p 'centreon' -o SERVICE -a delservicegroup -v "test;ping;SG1"